ABOUT US

 I think I'll be making a tray next..

-• Avatar David Sango ★★★★★ 10 months ago
+• Avatar David Sango ★★★★★ a year ago

 I have been attending daytime classes for over a year now and have to say that I look forward to the beginning of each term.
 I have had the same Tutor, … More Andrew Gibbs during this time.
 Andrew is a seasoned wood worker who is extremely patient and has a very approachable nature.
 His knowledge base is vast and his guidance through the many facets needed to complete a project makes the whole experience very enjoyable.
 Andrew has the qualities of a fine teacher who has that rare gift of instilling confidence to students such as myself who have not picked up a Wood Plane since the High school days of the seventies!